karimarttila/karimarttila.github.io/_posts/2019-02-11-creating-aws-ecs-using-fargate.md

 #### ECR Module

-The [ecr](https://github.com/tieto-pc/aws-ecs-fargate-demo/tree/master/terraform/modules/ecr) module is pretty simple: it defines the only repository we need in this demonstration, the “java-crm-demo” repository.
+The [ecr](https://github.com/tieto-pc/aws-ecs-fargate-demo/tree/master/terraform/modules/ecr) module is pretty simple: it defines the only repository we need in this demonstration, the "java-crm-demo" repository.

 #### ECS Module